dhellmann/pymotw/PyMOTW/zlib/index.rst

 :Purpose: Low-level access to GNU zlib compression library
 :Python Version: 2.5 and later

-The zlib module provides a lower-level interface to many of the functions in the zlib compression library from GNU.
+The :mod:`zlib` module provides a lower-level interface to many of the functions in the :mod:`zlib` compression library from GNU.

 Working with Data in Memory
 ===========================

-The simplest way to work with zlib requires holding all of the data to be compressed or decompressed in memory, and then using ``compress()`` and ``decompress()``.
+The simplest way to work with :mod:`zlib` requires holding all of the data to be compressed or decompressed in memory, and then using :func:`compress()` and :func:`decompress()`.

 .. include:: zlib_memory.py
     :literal: